qrvey/partner-portal/website/versioned_docs/version-5.3/ui-docs/dataviews/chart-types.md

 At the top of the chart builder, there are 2 fields for *Category* and *Values*.
 In these fields, you can drag and drop columns from your data panel located on the left side.
 In the middle section, you can set the title and a description for the chart.
-Finally, the Word cloud will be displayed on the canvas once at least one column is dropped as category or value.
+Finally, the Word cloud will be displayed on the canvas once at least one column is dropped as a category or value.

 ![33_chart_types](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/Chart+Types/33_ct.png#thumbnail)

 ### Properties
-These charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
+All charts have a set of properties that allows users to customize the aspect of the chart, modifying its look, format, and behavior along with some other options.
 The properties panel located on the right side of the window shows different sections for chart settings.

 In this section, you will find a guide through the settings specific for the Word Cloud chart.